azuredevcollege/trainingdays/day5/challenges/02-challenge.md

 Replace `TENANT_ID` with your AAD Tenant Id and `APPLICATION_ID` with your Application Id (this is the id that you received when you created the first application).
+Replace `TENANT_DOMAIN` with the name of your Azure AD instance and make sure not to temper with the masking.
 Open a browser and paste the request:

 ```http
 https://login.microsoftonline.com/TENANT_ID/oauth2/v2.0/authorize?